XiuyangWu/maseowu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm currently a junior student at [Anhui University](https://www.ahu.edu.cn/), enrolled in the [School of Internet](https://si.ahu.edu.cn/), where I'm pursuing a major in Data Science and Big Data Technology.
+I'm currently a junior student at [Anhui University](https://www.ahu.edu.cn/), enrolled in the [School of Internet](https://si.ahu.edu.cn/), where I'm pursuing a major in **Data Science and Big Data Technology**.
 This journey has not only honed my technical skills but also ignited a passion for delving into complex data realms.

 My academic pursuits are anchored in the study of **nonlinear systems**, **graph neural networks**, and **knowledge graphs**.
 These areas are particularly captivating to me, as they unravel the intricate patterns and connections within vast datasets.
 My exploratory spirit doesn't stop here, though; I am always keen to dive into diverse topics within data science and embrace new challenges.